|Tim Roufs||extended search|

-Every time you turn over a moccasin, that's one point, or two, or whatever the value is that you're playing for.
+Every time you turn over a moccasin, that's one score -- or two, or whatever the value is that you're playing for.
 If you can tip three moccasins over and if that marked ball is under the last moccasin, you get double count.
 When you "hit square" you double count, and that means you turn over three moccasins without finding the ball, and the ball is under the fourth one.
 You don't have to say double count, just say, "I'm counting what you do."

 If, when you're doing that, you start tipping the moccasin over where the marked ball is, you lost because you're looking for the balls without the mark.
 The way you lose then is if you come up with the marked ball on one of the first three turns.
 If you turn over two moccasins and then you hit it, on the third moccasin, that reduces the strength of your double count.
 The more you turn over, the nearer you're getting to the marked ball.

 You don't have to turn over the three moccasins.
 Sometimes, if you're sharp at it -- if you're experienced -- you can score full double points on one moccasin.
 By finding the moccasin with the marked ball and by hitting it direct, you get double points.
 That would be sixteen points, but very seldom there's a man that'll do that.
 Boy, oh boy, that is a big count.
 In Indian we call that double counting nii-zjI-ga-báy-náwo.
 The shortest way is, níi-zjo-g^báyn-wáa.
 They're saying, "I can beat you.
 I can beat you.
 I'm double."
 That's why they go to one another like that.